 The stove top frying pan was best in spite of having to make one at a time.
 The only thing that didn’t work for me was flipping the pan over and charring the tops over the open flame.
 The youtube personalities made it look easy and assured me that the bread would stick to the pan but it didn’t.
 How ironic is that?
 The one time you want something to stick to a pan, it doesn’t.

 So I just used long tongs to hold the naan over the flame on the stove top.
 If you don’t have a gas or propane oven just flip them over in the pan, they turn out fine.
 Or, go out and buy yourself a new oven.
 You won’t regret it!

 They take no time at all to cook.
 Press down any bubbles that appear on the surface.
 Once the naan looks dry at the edges and there’s some browning it’s time to flip.
-Hopefully yours stick to the pan.
 They take about 4-5 minutes per side but the second side usually cooks a bit faster.

 There were quite a few options for topping naan in the various YouTube videos and online recipes I consulted.
 I expect this is because the actual dough is fairly standard so people personalize their recipe with their finishes.

 The one common element is clarified butter.
 Or ghee if you can find it.
 Making your own if fairly straight forward.
 You basically are removing the water and milk proteins by gently boiling them away.
 Using unsalted butter is preferred because the salt content intensifies as it clarifies.
 This method allows you to use butter that can withstand a much higher heat than regular butter.